DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 - [Enterprise Customer Portal](https://www.cloudflare.com/ecp/overview/) (for Enterprise customers)
 - [Security Center](https://developers.cloudflare.com/security-center/)

-If you have any questions or need assistance, please [contact Cloudflare support](https://developers.cloudflare.com/support/contacting-cloudflare-support/#methods-of-contacting-cloudflare-support).
+For tailored support, and in general, if you have any questions or need assistance, please [contact Cloudflare support](https://developers.cloudflare.com/support/contacting-cloudflare-support/#methods-of-contacting-cloudflare-support), or (also for non-customers) call the [Under Attack (UA) Hotline](https://www.cloudflare.com/under-attack-hotline/) in emergency situations.